gladiatorAsh/100-days-of-code/log.md

 19. What are web sockets and how do they differ from HTTP?
 20. Interview at AirDeck
 21. Message to Vivek, Gurnoor, Internoplaaza, LinkediN, Ravi, and Gaurav.

+### Day 30: Aug 2, 2018
-22. Solving Problems from Leetcode, CTCL
+1. Solving Problems from Leetcode, CTCL
-23. Solve Hackerrank test
+2. Solve Hackerrank test
-24. Apply to 100 places today
+3. Apply to 100 places today
-25. Solve front-end interview Questions and Make notes.
+4. Solve front-end interview Questions and Make notes.
-26. Database Design
+5. Database Design
-27. Concurrent HashMap, Synchronized keyword
+6. Concurrent HashMap, Synchronized keyword
+7. Spring boot Interview Questions
+8. Sorting Hashmap by values
+9. Min/Max Heap
+10. TreeMap